 4. Do Your Research

 Don’t become the victim of a home improvement scam.
-Follow the four steps on this list and make sure you choose a credible contractor who will complete your job properly.
+Follow the four steps on this list and make sure you know how to choose a credible contractor who will complete your job properly.